-As simple of a job RV holding tanks have, there is a bit to learn about the proper use and maintenance of them.
+As simple of a job RV holding tanks have, there is a bit to learn about their proper use and maintenance.

 This includes the 'fun' job of dumping the tanks.

-Read on to learn everything you need to know about an RV septic tank, and probably some things you didn't know you needed to know.
+Read on to learn everything you need to know about an RV septic tank, and probably some things you didn't know you need to know.

 Learning About RV Septic Tanks

-Your camper gray water tank is where any used water ASIDE from your RV toilet waste water goes.
+Your camper gray water tank is where any used water EXCEPT your RV toilet waste water goes.

 Most motorhomes and smaller travel trailers have a single gray water tank.